 By default, SQL import will always re-import all data.
-During the import the old imported data will be deleted and then replaced by new returned data.
-If SQL SELECT returns many rows then each data import might take long time as well as reports might return incomplete data while the old data are deleted and not all new data are imported.
+During the import, the old imported Measures data will be deleted and then replaced by newly returned Measures data.
+Dimension members will be updated and new Dimension members added.
+Note old Dimension members are not deleted.
+If SQL SELECT returns many rows then each data import might take a long time as well as reports might return incomplete data while the old data are deleted and not all new data are imported.

 If you would like to use incremental import to update just the recent source data after the initial full import, then click Incremental import parameters and enable it:

 (example for MySQL database, change SQL conditions according to your database)